 The vision of the M.Tech.
 (AI) programme is to impart rigorous training in the foundations and deep technology of Artificial Intelligence to produce graduates who can become world leaders in AI and lead India’s march towards leadership in this important area.

-This is a programme of the Division of EECS (https://eecs.iisc.ac.in) and is a joint effort of the four Departments in the Division: Computer Science and Automation (CSA), Electrical Communication Engineering (ECE), Electrical Engineering (EE), and Electronic Systems Engineering (ESE).
+This programme is offered by the Division of EECS (comprising Computer Science and Automation (CSA), Electrical Communication Engineering (ECE), Electrical Engineering (EE), and Electronic Systems Engineering (ESE) Departments) and Robert Bosch Centre for Cyber-Physical Systems (RBCCPS).
 The joint effort of the departments makes this programme more holistic and more inter-disciplinary.

 This answer is for Indian Citizens and Overseas Citizens of India.